The Neon Pothos is the party girl of the Pothos world.

 There are plenty of gorgeous Pothos plants to collect if you’re up for the challenge (I can’t seem to stop hitting add to cart on every new cutting I come across these days).

-From the beautiful speckled Marble Queen to the N-Joy (which visually lives up to the ivy namesake in my opinion), to the Manjula, Jessenia and Jade Pothos – there are SO many varieties to liven up your home or terrarium project.
+From the beautiful speckled Marble Queen and Pearls and Jade, to the N-Joy (which visually lives up to the ivy namesake in my opinion), and the Manjula, Jessenia and Jade Pothos – there are SO many varieties to liven up your home or terrarium project.

 And of course, what plant person doesn’t own a Golden Pothos?
 It’s literally a rite of passage.